 Under the Aloe Tree

-A heat-loving South African tree aloe (Aloe bainesii) is surrounded by large stones, rocks, and gravel, along with golden barrel cactus.
+A heat-loving South African tree aloe (Aloe bainesii) is surrounded by large stones, rocks, and gravel, along with golden barrel cactus in this garden designed by Succulent Designs LA.
 Aloes and other succulents create a natural, beautiful setting.
 This multi-branched tree has a massive trunk and performs well in Mediterranean gardens.
-While it's a fast grower and is drought tolerant, the tree aloe likes water and good-draining soil, along with compost.Continue to 8 of 16 below.
+While it's a fast grower and is drought tolerant, the tree aloe likes water and good-draining soil, along with compost.Continue to 7 of 15 below.

 A silk floss tree (Chorisia speciosa) is underplanted with foxtail ferns and a no-mow, grasslike, ground cover.
-Created by EPT Design, a low concrete bench acts as a retaining wall for the tree.
+Created by EPT Design, a low concrete bench acts as a retaining wall for this tree.
 Its rectangular shape is repeated in the long pavers that stretch on a sea of Mexican river rocks.
-Plants behind the ferns are tropical cannas; to the right are drought-tolerant Agave attenuata.Continue to 9 of 16 below.
+Plants behind the ferns are tropical cannas; to the right are drought-tolerant Agave attenuata.Continue to 8 of 15 below.

 Olive trees at a California vineyard home are underplanted with sesleria 'Greenlee', olea 'Little Ollie', Westringia fruticosa 'Smokey', and artemisia 'David's Choice'.
-Designed by Carson Douglas Landscape Architecture, the driveway areay was mulched with a native redwood.
+Designed by Carson Douglas Landscape Architecture, this driveway area was mulched with a native redwood.
 Santa Barbara sandstone boulders add textural interest.

-Rustic Corten steel planter edging holds a raised bed that includes a central multi-trunk olive tree along with assorted local stones and rocks.
+Rustic Corten steel planter edging holds a raised bed that includes this central multi-trunk olive tree along with assorted local stones and rocks.
 Other plants include carex and Sedum spectabile 'Autumn Joy'. along with native grasses.
-Designed by Carson Douglas Landscape Architecture, the property is in Alpine, California, inland to San Diego.Continue to 11 of 16 below.
+Designed by Carson Douglas Landscape Architecture, the property is in Alpine, California, inland to San Diego.Continue to 10 of 15 below.

-The beds of a formal, tree-lined path are livened up with lime green hostas and white-blooming shrubs.
+The beds of this formal, tree-lined path are livened up with lime green hostas and white-blooming shrubs.
 With statues guide the way, the mossy path leads to an old-fashioned.
-Hively Landscape Design of Dover, Pennsylvania, added shade-lovers like hostas and rhododendrons always do well under the canopies of trees, especially if they are pruned and maintained.Continue to 12 of 16 below.
+Hively Landscape Design of Dover, Pennsylvania, added shade-lovers like hostas and rhododendrons that always do well under the canopies of trees, especially if they are pruned and maintained.Continue to 11 of 15 below.

 London Back Garden

-A mature tree in the corner of a yard in Sherman Oaks, California, became part of a raised flagstone patio.
+A mature tree in the corner of this peaceful yard in Sherman Oaks, California, became part of a raised flagstone patio.
 Designed by SCA-LARC, the space is also used for a portable barbecue and keeps the space from getting soggy or neglected.
-Tying it all together are paths of flagstone pavers that edge the garden borders and direct the flow of traffic throughout the yard.Continue to 14 of 16 below.
+Tying it all together are paths of flagstone pavers that edge the garden borders and direct the flow of traffic throughout the yard.Continue to 13 of 15 below.

 Building a deck to incorporate two serpentine oak trees gave this house near Oakland, California, more privacy.
-Instead of removing the oaks, ODS Architecture created a seamless indoor/outdoor experience and added more living space.Continue to 15 of 16 below.
+Instead of removing the oaks, ODS Architecture created a seamless indoor/outdoor experience and added more living space.Continue to 14 of 15 below.

 Mature Olive Trees

-Mature olive trees in a Los Angeles backyard are surrounded by gravel and a thick carpet of lawn and more pea gravel for excellent drainage.
-Designed by Garden of Eva the yard is filled with drought tolerant plants and hardscape.
+Mature olive trees in this Los Angeles backyard are surrounded by gravel and a thick carpet of lawn and more pea gravel for excellent drainage.
+Designed by Garden of Eva the yard is filled with drought-tolerant plants and hardscape.
 Trees are affected by drought and owners often fail to water them, thinking that established specimens will survive.
 Young trees should be watered twice per week, while established trees should be watered directly beneath the foliage and canopy.
-Also apply mulch to retain much-needed moisture.Continue to 16 of 16 below.
+Also, apply mulch to retain much-needed moisture.Continue to 15 of 15 below.